 Teaching and Exams

-- Varieties of English (with a focus on the history of the English Language and the sociolinguistics of English; have a look at my Online Sociolinguistics Exercises, which I use in this class.)
+- Varieties of English (with a focus on the history of the English Language and the sociolinguistics of English.)

-I also teach a small number of introductory and advanced seminar courses every year.
-For example, I have taught the following courses in previous years:
+I also teach a small number of introductory and advanced seminar courses every year, such as:

 - Introduction to Psycholinguistics